Homicide

 • Addison has spent 437 court days in murder trials.
 He has a success rate in murder trials that is really unparalleled.

-• If you need to talk to Addison about a murder case, you can send him an e-mail at addison@steelelawfirmsb.com or call (805) 995-9368.
+• If you need to talk to Addison about a murder case, you can send him an e-mail at addison@steelevoss.com or call (805) 245-5078.

 Jury trials are public events and homicide trials almost always get some press coverage.
 Every client mentioned on this page has given permission to have his name on this site.
 The typical response is that they want the world to know about the positive outcome of their cases.
 It feels like everyone knows when someone is arrested for murder and charged with murder, but when there's a positive jury trial outcome no one seems to know.
-Despite that, the Steele Law Firm has opted to use the clients' first names and their case number in the text of this page, however the clients' full names may be in the press accounts or on the attached case documents.
+Despite that, the Steele & Voss Attorneys has opted to use the clients' first names and their case number in the text of this page, however the clients' full names may be in the press accounts or on the attached case documents.

 Addison Steele has:

-Three trials where the client was acquitted of all homicide-related charges and all homicide-included offenses (Robbie C., RIF104021, Robbie was facing 171 years to life in prison, he was acquitted of all charges and went home; Jaray C., RIF127509, Jaray was facing 74 years to life, he was convicted of some unrelated charges that were conceded because the events were on video, he ended up being sentenced to four years eight months; and Rudy R., 1358729, Rudy was facing 28 years to life, he was acquitted of all charges and went home).
+Three trials where the client was acquitted of all homicide-related charges and all homicide lesser-included offenses (Robbie C., RIF104021), Robbie was facing 171 years to life in prison, he was acquitted of all charges and went home; Jaray C., RIF127509, Jaray was facing 74 years to life, he was convicted of some unrelated charges that were conceded because the events were on video, he ended up being sentenced to four years eight months; and Rudy R., 1358729, Rudy was facing 28 years to life, he was acquitted of all charges and went home).
 Winning a murder trial, as in acquitted of all homicide related charges, is a career event for a criminal defense attorney.
 The vast majority of criminal defense attorney have an entire career without a full acquittal murder trial.
 Addison has only met a handful of other attorneys that have had two full acquittal murder trials.
 He has never met another attorney that also has three full acquittal murder trials.

 Six first-degree murder acquittals (Penal Code § 187(a) first degree)